AmirhosseinZaji/Feedback_Provider/README.md

    - Ensure proper folder structure

 ## Support
-For technical issues:
-- Check OpenAI documentation
-- Review error logs
-- Contact system administrator
+For technical issues, consult OpenAI documentation, review error logs, or contact your system administrator.

 ## Updates & Maintenance
-- Check for updates monthly
-- Backup custom templates
-- Update API key as needed

-Remember: This tool is designed to assist, not replace, your expertise.
-Always review and adjust the generated feedback before sending to students.# Feedback_Provider
+Check for updates monthly, backup custom templates, and update the API key as needed.
+Remember, this tool is designed to assist, not replace, your expertise.
+Always review and adjust the generated feedback before sending it to students.